lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 ..
 In the case of more complicated procedures, more sophisticated methodologies may be appropriate, such as multiple section headings or a list of linked procedures to be performed in the specified order.
 ..
 For highly complicated procedures, consider breaking them into separate procedure.
 Some options are a high-level procedure with links, separating into smaller procedures or utilizing the reST ``include`` directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#include>.

+Request access to the *RSP access* team in the `Rubin Observatory summit GitHub organization <https://github.com/rubin-summit>`_

 .. important::

-    If you are planning on interacting with the control system in any of the observatory :ref:`environments <Observing-Interface-Environments>`, you must first announce your intention in the assigned Slack channel.
+    If you are planning on interacting with the control system in any of the observatory :ref:`environments <Observing-Interface-Operational-Environments>`, you must first announce your intention in the assigned Slack channel.
     These are shared resources and, as such, require coordination to avoid interference with other activities.

 .. important::

-    In the case of the :ref:`Summit <Observing-Interface-Environments-Summit>` it is required to have personnel present at the site prior to any activity that involves moving hardware.
+    In the case of the :ref:`Summit <Observing-Interface-Operational-Environments-Summit>` it is required to have personnel present at the site prior to any activity that involves moving hardware.
     You may also be required to issue a jira ticket in the `summit activity project <https://jira.lsstcorp.org/projects/SUMMIT>`__.

-Once you announced your intention to operate one of the environments in the appropriate Slack channel and, if appropriate, coordinated the activities for the :ref:`Summit <Observing-Interface-Environments-Summit>`, you are ready to open Nublado on your browser.
+Once you announced your intention to operate one of the environments in the appropriate Slack channel and, if appropriate, coordinated the activities for the :ref:`Summit <Observing-Interface-Operational-Environments-Summit>`, you are ready to open Nublado on your browser.

 Once you open the link on your browser, you should see the :ref:`Nublado welcome page <Observing-Interface-Getting-Started-Nublado-Welcome>`.
 To start your Nublado instance, click in the icon below "Notebook Aspect".